 Currently there is one vacancy on the Diablo Canyon Independent Safety Committee for a three-year term that begins on or after July 1, 2013 and ends on June 30, 2016.
 This vacancy is to be filled by a nominee to be appointed by the California Attorney General.
-The CPUC will begin soliciting applications soon for a nominee for this appointment.
+The CPUC has submitted two potential nominees for this appointment, but the California Attorney General's office has not yet made its decision for selecting one.